apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/Federation.md

 ####Sub-cluster Membership
 The member YARN RMs continuously heartbeat to the state store to keep alive and publish their current capability/load information.
 This information is used by the
 Global Policy Generator (GPG) to make proper policy decisions.
 Also this information can be used by routers to select the best home sub-cluster.
-This mechanism allows us to dynamically grow/shrink the “cluster fleet” by adding or removing sub-clusters.
+This mechanism allows us to dynamically grow/shrink the "cluster fleet" by adding or removing sub-clusters.
 This also allows for easy maintenance of each sub-cluster.
 This is new functionality that needs to be added to the YARN RM but the mechanisms are well understood as it’s similar to individual YARN RM HA.

 ####Application’s Home Sub-cluster
-The sub-cluster on which the Application Master (AM) runs is called the Application’s “home sub-cluster”.
+The sub-cluster on which the Application Master (AM) runs is called the Application’s "home sub-cluster".
 The AM is not limited to resources from the home sub-cluster but can also request resources from other sub-clusters, referred to as secondary sub-clusters.
 The federated environment will be configured and tuned periodically such that when an AM is placed on a sub-cluster, it should be able to find most of the resources on the home sub-cluster.
 Only in certain cases it should need to ask for resources from other sub-clusters.